-Since its introduction stateside, the approach has undergone significant technological innovations, including advances in associated software, automation and building information modeling.
+Since its introduction stateside, the approach has undergone significant technological innovations, including advances in associated software, automation, and building information modeling.
 All of this, plus new processes and materials, have made it possible to prefabricate and deliver more sophisticated, complex, and aesthetically pleasing buildings than ever before.

 As demand began to exceed the supply of existing buildings in the 1970s, commercial applications arose, with additional breakthroughs throughout the 2000s.

-Contact Deluxe Modular today to learn about how modular construction can revolutionize your next building project.
+Now that you know more about the history of modular construction, Contact Deluxe Modular today to learn about how modular construction can revolutionize your next building project.

 Topics: Modular Construction